A Survey on Multi-Task Learning: MTL with Other Learning Paradigms

 MTL achieves the performance improvement in not only supervised learning tasks but also unsupervised learning tasks such as clustering.
-In \cite{zz10}, a multi-task Bregman clustering method is proposed based on single-task Bregman clustering by using the earth mover distance to minimize distances between any pair of tasks in terms of cluster centers and then in \cite{zz13,zzl15a}, an improved version of \cite{zz10} and its kernel extension are proposed to avoid the negative effect caused by the regularizer in \cite{zz10} by choosing the better one between single-task and multi-task Bregman clustering.
-In \cite{glh11}, a multi-task kernel $k$-means method is proposed by learning the kernel matrix via both MMD that is to minimize distances between any pair of tasks and the Laplacian regularization that helps identify a smooth kernel space.
+In \cite{zz10}, a multi-task Bregman clustering method is proposed based on single-task Bregman clustering by using the earth mover distance to minimize distances between any pair of tasks in terms of cluster centers and then in \cite{zz13,zzl15a}, an improved version of \cite{zz10} and its kernel extension are proposed to avoid the negative effect caused by the regularizer in \cite{zz10} via choosing the better one between single-task and multi-task Bregman clustering.
+In \cite{glh11}, a multi-task kernel $k$-means method is proposed by learning the kernel matrix via both MMD between any pair of tasks and the Laplacian regularization that helps identify a smooth kernel space.
 In \cite{zhang15c}, two proposed multi-task clustering methods are extensions of the MTFL and MTRL methods by treating labels as cluster indicators to be learned.
 In \cite{wwlcw15}, the principle of MTL is incorporated into the subspace clustering by capturing correlations between data instances.
 In \cite{zzl16}, a multi-task clustering method belonging to instance-based MTL is proposed to share data instances among different tasks.
-Different from these works, in \cite{pl17}, a derived generalization bound is used to select a subset from multiple unlabeled tasks to acquire labels to improve the generalization performance of all the tasks.
+In \cite{ymyns15}, a multi-task spectral clustering algorithm, which can handle the out-of-sample issue via a linear function to learn the cluster assignment, is proposed to achieve the feature selection among tasks via the $\ell_{2,1}$ regularization \cite{zlzjw17}. \cite{zzll18b} proposes to identify the task cluster structure and learn task relations together.